top of page

 More on Tate's Teaching Philosophy

-As part of my curriculum, we explore improvisation, body conditioning, anatomy, history and culture, all in relationship to the study of dance.
-I teach classes and courses in jazz funk, contemporary, hip hop, several styles of jazz, and classes in composition and dance history.
+As part of my curriculum, we explore improvisation, body conditioning, anatomy, history and culture, all in relation to the study of dance.
+Historically, I have taught classes and courses in contemporary, Hip Hop, several styles of jazz, improvisation, composition and dance history.
 I am constantly researching new information, methods and subject areas, including functional awareness and the Franklin Method, to aid in my development of a diversified pedagogy.
 The objectives of the classroom, no matter what the demographic, is to foster creativity, critical thinking, and lifelong learning.
 My technique classes incorporate body conditioning, movement articulation, and strong performance skills.
 Movement articulation refers to the act of developing the body to have the ability to respond accurately to thought and imagination.
 In the classroom, we transfer between practice and analysis, by understanding the goals and principles behind the movement.
 I want my students to have a strong instrument and have functional awareness and understanding of the body.
 When teaching dance history and theory, I use text, media and various other mediums as a catalyst for inquiry.
+Dance can be both a catalyst for and evidence of historical change, so I strive to integrate cultural connections and sociopolitical influence with movement practice.
+In a university context, and in addition to movement work, students are expected to write insightful and reflective responses to articles and videos, present ideas orally and in online discussion boards, and engage in self-reflection throughout the semester.
+This interdependent combination develops individual vision and voice, which is included in their overall course assessments.

 A rich curriculum cannot stand alone without strong connections with students of all ages.
-A major goal in my classroom is to establish a culture of safety and mutual respect, in which students feel empowered to experiment and take risks.
+A major goal in my classroom is to establish a culture of bravery and mutual respect, in which students feel empowered to experiment and take risks.
 My teaching style is a healthy mix of consistency, clarity, enthusiasm, perseverance and humor.
 In the classroom, the power of laughter and fun unites students and helps to minimize the stress of learning new concepts.
 It has always been imperative that I am able to create a comfortable atmosphere for adult dancers to continue learning and growing as artists and for young dancers to find their niche.
 I aim to create an inclusive and respectful educational environment by the use of peer critique, collaborative assignments, and class discussion.
+I am interested in continuing to concurrently achieve departmental and personal goals by improving my efforts towards more student-centered learning including, encouraging additional student collaboration and group projects, and community-building within the classroom environment.
+For example, my students in UNC Charlotte’s new Hip Hop and Street Dance course built collaborative choreographic projects for public viewing, demonstrating proficiency in locking, Chicago footwork, house dance, New Orleans bounce, and any other movement genre that we explored throughout the semester.

-I view my role as an educator as a vessel for increasing each student’s agency to engage with the world, and encouraging them to become artists and leaders in their own right, or at the very least, to appreciate the power of art.
+My role as educator is to facilitate growth in each student’s agency as they engage the world, pursue artistry and leadership, and more fully appreciate the power of art.
 Dance education is a reciprocal learning process, therefore I view every student and teacher encounter as an opportunity to learn and hone my craft, as well as broaden my perspective.
 I teach to inspire, share my knowledge, and express my passion for dance.

 Teachin Philosophy (Cont)